-These regulators exist to keep market participants safe from financial fraud and to help participants to manage their investment risk.
+As regulators, the SEC and FINRA exist to keep market participants safe from financial fraud and to help participants to manage their investment risk.
 There are many reasons why investors should understand the roles and responsibilities of both the SEC and FINRA, as well as how these regulatory bodies differ.
-Arm yourself with this vital information to help make better investment decisions.

-FINRA is a government authorized not-for-profit organization that oversees U.S. broker dealers.
-The organization’s purpose is to protect investors and uphold the integrity of financial markets to ensure the markets operate fairly.
-FINRA oversees more than 600,000 brokers throughout the U.S. and monitors billions of daily market events.
+FINRA is a government-authorized, not-for-profit organization that oversees U.S. broker-dealers.
+The organization’s purpose is to protect investors and uphold the integrity of financial markets to ensure they operate fairly.
+FINRA oversees hundreds of thousands of brokers throughout the U.S., and monitors billions of daily market events.

 What Is the Securities and Exchange Commission (SEC)?